 Dr. B K Chandrashekar inaugurating the Dialogue.
-Dr. N Sundararajan, Vice Chancellor, Jain University, Dr Rajesh Tandon, Unesco Chair PRIA, Dr. Sandeep Shastri, Pro Vice Chancellor, Jain University are also seen
+Dr. N Sundararajan, Vice Chancellor, Jain (Deemed-to-be University), Dr Rajesh Tandon, Unesco Chair PRIA, Dr. Sandeep Shastri, Pro Vice Chancellor, Jain (Deemed-to-be University) are also seen

 18 - 19 March 2015